Prashanth1707/-IR-Remote-Control-Home-Appliance-using-Arduino-Nano/README.md

   ### Install the IRremote Library:

     In the Arduino IDE, go to Sketch > Include Library > Manage Libraries and search for IRremote.
 Install it.
-  ### Upload the Code:

-    Connect the Arduino Nano to your computer.
-    Select Arduino Nano in the Tools > Board menu, and choose the correct port.
-    Upload the code to your Arduino.
 ## How to Use
   Setup Your Appliances: